R210736/WEEK-4/README.md

 # week - 4
-This is content of the week-4
+These are the codes of week-4